 The designees named in the accompanying Form of Proxy will vote or withhold from voting the shares in respect of which they are appointed, on any ballot that may be called for, in accordance with the direction of the Shareholder appointing them and if the Shareholder specifies a choice with respect to any matter to be acted upon, the shares will be voted accordingly.
-In the absence of such direction, the relevant shares will be voted for: (i) the election of the directors as set forth in this Information Circular; (ii) the appointment of KPMG LLP, Chartered Professional Accountants, as auditors, at such remuneration as may be determined by the directors of the Corporation; and (iii) the annual approval of the Corporation's Stock Option Plan as described in this Information Circular.
+In the absence of such direction, the relevant shares will be voted for: (i) the election of the directors as set forth in this

+Information Circular; (ii) the appointment of Kenway Mack Slusarchuk Stewart LLP, Chartered Professional Accountants, as auditors, at such remuneration as may be determined by the directors of the Corporation; (iii) the annual approval of the Corporation's Stock Option Plan as described in this Information Circular; (iv) the special resolution authorizing the consolidation of the common shares in the capital of the Corporation as described in this Information Circular; and (v) the special resolution authorizing the change of the name of the Corporation as described in this Information Circular.
 The accompanying Form of Proxy confers discretionary authority upon the persons named therein with respect to amendments to or variations of the matters identified in the Notice of Meeting and with respect to other matters that may properly be brought before the Meeting.
 As of the date hereof, management of the Corporation knows of no such amendments, variations or other matters to be brought before the Meeting.